Werelizard/SunsetOnTheNeighle/SOTN_Notes/Story.md

 - Narmare
 - Neigh Ser
 - Ahhotep: a staunch traditionalist
-- Feruk Intef: a historian, military opfficer, supremacist ultranationalist
+- Far Hook: a historian, military opfficer, supremacist ultranationalist
 - Neighkt: young, a pupil of Shaa Doof though they very often disagree.
 Potential Vizier Candidate.
 - Shesper: khefer's cousin.
 An advisor, and a potential leader.
 - Somnambula: